 Odessa is a larger medium-sized city located in the state of Texas.
 With a population of 112,483 people and 31 constituent neighborhoods, Odessa is the 34th largest community in Texas.

 Odessa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Odessa is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Odessa who work in office and administrative support (14.52%), sales jobs (11.95%), and management occupations (8.56%).
+Overall, Odessa is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Odessa who work in sales jobs (12.92%), office and administrative support (11.28%), and management occupations (9.04%).

-The per capita income in Odessa in 2010 was $26,794, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $107,176 for a family of four.
+The per capita income in Odessa in 2018 was $30,182, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $120,728 for a family of four.
 However, Odessa contains both very wealthy and poor people as well.

-Odessa is a somewhat ethnically-diverse city.
+Odessa is an extremely ethnically-diverse city.
 The people who call Odessa home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Odessa, accounting for 59.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Odessa residents report their race to be White, followed by Black or African-American.
-Odessa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.81% of the city’s residents.
-Important ancestries of people in Odessa include Irish, English, French, and Dutch.
+Important ancestries of people in Odessa include German, English, Irish, French, and Scottish.

 The most common language spoken in Odessa is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.